jamesmills/laravel-timezone/README.md

 [mckenziearts/laravel-notify](https://github.com/mckenziearts/laravel-notify) - `'flash' => 'mckenziearts'`

 To override this configuration, you just need to change the `flash` property inside the configuration file `config/timezone.php` for the desired package.
+You can disable flash messages by setting `'flash' => 'off'`.

 ### Overwrite existing timezones in the database